bdtinc/maskcam/README.md

 ## Running on Jetson Nano with Photon carrier board
 Please see the setup instructions at [docs/Photon-Nano-Setup.md](docs/Photon-Nano-Setup.md) for how to set up and run MaskCam on the Photon Nano.

-## Developing and Building MaskCam from Source on Jetson Nano Developer Kit
+## Developing and Building from Source on Jetson Nano Developer Kit
 The easiest way to get Maskcam running or set up for development purposes, is by using a container like the one provided in the main [Dockerfile](Dockerfile), which provides the right versions of the OS (Ubuntu 18.04 / Bionic Beaver) and all the system level packages required (mainly NVIDIA L4T packages, GStreamer and DeepStream among others).

 For development, you could make modifications to the code or the container definition, and then rebuild locally using: